Shopaholic and Baby

-Shopaholic and Baby (2007) is the fifth novel in the popular 'Shopaholic' series.
+Shopaholic and Baby (2007) is the fifth novel in the Shopaholic series.
 It is a chick-lit novel by Sophie Kinsella, a pseudonym of Madeline Wickham.
 It follows the story of Becky Brandon (née Bloomwood) and her husband Luke as they navigate Becky's first pregnancy.

 Plot

-The plot jumps several months forward from Shopaholic and Sister.
-Becky is now heavily pregnant with her first child and is preparing for the arrival of her newborn.
-During a sonogram appointment with Luke, Becky is briefly left unaccompanied in the ultrasound room.
-Desperate to know the gender of the baby despite Luke's wishes to the contrary, Becky takes the ultrasound equipment to find out for herself.
-She initially thinks she can see male genitals on the baby but the sonographer returns, catching Becky and explains what Becky is actually examining is her own bladder.
+Becky, heavily pregnant with her first child, prepares for the arrival of the newborn.
+During a sonogram appointment with Luke, Becky is briefly left unaccompanied in the room.
+Desperate to know the sex of the baby despite Luke's wishes to the contrary, Becky takes the ultrasound equipment to find out for herself.
+She initially thinks she can see male genitals on the baby but the sonographer returns, catching Becky and explaining that what Becky is actually examining is her own bladder.

-Back at the apartment, it's revealed that Becky and Luke have recently sold up in order to buy a house.
-The couple have difficulty finding a place which meets Becky's approval.
-Becky's relationship with Jess has drastically improved since the last novel as is evident when Jess arrives.
-Jess continues in her endeavor to make Becky more environmentally friendly, encouraging her to use second hand baby items, the mere prospect of which Becky finds horrifying.
-Becky's friendship with Suze has also improved despite Suze's involvement with Lulu, a mother introduced in the last novel whom Becky doesn't get along with.
-The two still have the occasional insult run-ins due to their obvious dislike for each other.
-Once again, Becky and Luke's marriage has been strained due to increasing anxiety on Luke's part over a new business partnership with the Arcodas group.
+Becky and Luke have recently sold up in order to buy a house, but are struggling to find a place that meets Becky's standards.
+Becky's relationship with Jess has drastically improved; Jess continues in her endeavor to make Becky more environmentally friendly, encouraging her to use secondhand baby items, the prospect of which horrifies Becky.
+Becky's friendship with Suze has also improved despite Suze's involvement with Lulu, a mother with whom Becky does not get along.
+Becky and Luke's marriage is also strained due to Luke's increasing anxiety over a new business partnership with the Arcodas group.

-While shopping at a luxury baby boutique, Bambino, Becky overhears a conversation about a celebrity obstetrician, Venetia Carter.
-Becky - fantasizing over the idea of a luxurious birthing experience - rushes home to consult Luke.
-Much to Becky's disdain Luke is firm and insists Becky remain a patient of Dr. Braine (an older obstetrician who has seen many of the Brandon women through their pregnancies, and whom Becky doesn't like and finds dull).
-After much nagging from Becky an exasperated Luke admits defeat and the couple attend an appointment with Venetia.
-Becky is taken aback when Venetia treats her with little interest whilst being flirtatious with Luke.
-She is further upset when it's revealed Venetia and Luke used to date during their time together in college, but she consoles herself with the knowledge Venetia is in a relationship.
+While shopping at a luxury baby boutique, Becky overhears a conversation about celebrity obstetrician Venetia Carter.
+Enamored with the idea of a luxurious birthing experience, she consults Luke, who insists she remain a patient of Dr. Braine, an older obstetrician who has seen many of the Brandon women through their pregnancies and whom Becky dislikes and finds dull.
+Luke eventually agrees and takes Becky to meet Venetia.
+Becky is dismayed when Venetia treats her with little interest and flirts with Luke, but consoles herself with the knowledge that Venetia is in a relationship.